dngulin/PlainBuffers/README.md

 - Identifiers started form `@` should be defined by user.
 - Identifiers started from `*` are optional (currently it is only `flags` modifier for enum types).

+Only one namespace should be defined in schema.

 You can use primitive types for struct fields, array item types and as underlying types of enum (integers only).
 All primitive types are [named same](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types) as in the C# language.
+But `char`, `decimal` and reference types are not supported.

 Enum values should be annotated by numbers.
 Logical and shift expressions aren't supported now.